Questions and answers about communal food waste recycling for landlords

 Food waste is typically made up of 70% water, which means processing it as part of general waste through incineration uses more energy.

-As food recycling is a more energy and cost-efficient way of disposing of food, it helps us reduce the amount we spend on processing waste.
+As food recycling is a more energy and cost-efficient way of disposing of food, it helps us reduce the amount councils spend on processing waste.

 Also, feeding the biogas produced from recycling food back to the national grid is another way of reducing our reliance on fossil fuels and helping to protect the environment.